Ready to start a project with us? Let us know what's on your mind.

 By Ben DiMolfetta

 The Cyber Resilience Act (CRA) is introducing a new standard of accountability for all products with digital elements entering the EU market.
-It requires manufacturers, importers, and distributors to follow defined cybersecurity obligations that begin taking effect in 2026 and become fully enforceable in December 2027.
-These obligations include secure design requirements, vulnerability reporting timelines, and lifecycle documentation for software and hardware products.
+It requires manufacturers, importers, and distributors to follow defined cybersecurity obligations on a phased timeline: conformity assessment body notification begins June 11, 2026, mandatory vulnerability reporting starts September 11, 2026, and full compliance with all CRA requirements becomes enforceable on December 11, 2027.
+These obligations include secure design requirements, staged vulnerability reporting timelines, and lifecycle documentation for software and hardware products.

 For organizations that produce or distribute connected systems, the CRA is not a minimal paperwork exercise.
 It is a comprehensive regulatory framework that demands proof that security is part of product architecture, testing, and maintenance.
 This includes mandatory vulnerability management, secure default configurations, risk-based development processes, and rapid reporting of actively exploited vulnerabilities.